 - 28. Pupils are encouraged to take ownership of their own development.
 Self-assessment and taking responsibility for one's own professional competency is a key aspect of life at the Bar. - 29.
 Pupils are required to maintain their training record documentation and to comply with the specific responsibilities outlined at paragraphs 35 to 41 below. - 30.
 Pupils and the work they produce will regularly be informally critically appraised by their Pupil Supervisor(s) against the Professional Statement. - 31.
 Pupil Supervisors will not endorse any pupil's application for either a provisional or a full practising certificate if they are not entirely satisfied that the pupil has met and exceeded the required standards. - 32.
 During the course of pupillage, pupils will have to complete 4 assessed pieces of written work, after which pupils will be provided with a formal feedback sheet to form part of their training record.
 Pupils should not take a different approach to assessments than they do to any other piece of work they are asked to perform; every task should be performed to the best of the pupil's ability.
 To reflect this, pupils will not be told in advance what work is to constitute a formal assessment. - 33.
 Advocacy skills will be developed on a daily basis through shadowing, exercises and gaining experience in court.
 There is no formal advocacy assessment, but if a pupil is deemed not to be meeting a sufficient standard by the end of the first six, their Pupil Supervisor(s) will not endorse a provisional practising certificate. - 34.
-Each pupil will be required to meet with their Pupil Supervisor(s) for a formal review 3 times during a 12 month pupillage, equating to a review approximately every 4 months (applied pro rata for any reductions in the pupillage period).
+Each pupil will be required to meet with their Pupil Supervisor(s) for a formal review 3 times during a 12 month pupillage: the first during the 3rd month, the second during the 5th month, and the third during the 8th month (applied pro rata for any reductions in the pupillage period).
 At each review, pupils will be assessed against the Professional Statement and will be provided with a written form to reflect this assessment, as well as points to improve upon, to form part of their training record.
 These reviews will also be an opportunity for pupils to give feedback to their Pupil Supervisor(s), and to request that greater or lesser focus be placed on any particular training need.